How to Build Rapport on the Phone – With Examples

 While advisors are often told to try and mirror the customer’s tone, it can be good to try to stay upbeat and positive, as this will hopefully “rub-off” on the customer too.

-For more on staying positive over the phone, read our article: Top 25 Positive Words, Phrases and Empathy Statements
+If you want more ways to stay friendly and positive over the phone, read our article: The Top 25 Positive Words and Phrases for Customer Service

 9. Match the Speed of the Customer’s Speech